katcipis/spyglass/README.md

 Gofmt's style is no one's favorite, yet gofmt is everyone's favorite.
 ```

-For this project I chose the [PEP8 style checker](https://pypi.org/project/pep8/).
+For this project I chose the [Flake 8](https://pypi.org/project/flake8/)
+because it is what I used on the past and it worked well (for my needs at least).